.asc

 5. Look for file converters: Converting to a more common format might help.

-Like any file type, .ascii grid files can be safe or potentially risky depending on their source:
+Like any file type, .asc files can be safe or potentially risky depending on their source:

 • From trusted sources: Files from reputable websites, colleagues, or friends are generally safe.